manimohans/obsidian-local-llm-helper/README.md

 # Local LLM Helper - Obsidian Plugin

 Seamlessly integrate your local LLM with Obsidian.
-Process large text chunks, transform content with AI, and maintain data privacy — all without leaving your notes.
+Process large text chunks, transform content with AI, chat with your notes and maintain data privacy — all without leaving your notes.

 ## Core Features